spxy/clpc/README.md

 > better programmer for the rest of your days, even if you never
 > actually use Lisp itself a lot." -- Eric S. Raymond

 This unit shows how to quickly setup SBCL on your system.

+### Unit 1.1: Basics

-First, a few
+First, a couple of basics:
-basics:

  1. Lisp is not a single programming language.
 It is a family of programming languages with a distinctive fully parenthesized prefix